zakgrant/simple-calculator/README.md

 The cake file also includes an action to watch for src or spec changes and then execute the test suite on detection of changes to the aforementioned directories.

 * cake watch

+## Growl Notification

+To get growl notification two items need to be installed;

+1. Growl 1.4
+2. GrowlNotify 1.3